Working Holiday Tips

 San Marino’s Working Holiday Visa for Australians

-San Marino may be a tiny country situated within Italy.
+San Marino is a tiny European country situated within Italy.
 Nonetheless in 2016, Australia and San Marino signed a reciprocal working holiday agreement which allows up to 100 citizens of both countries to enjoy a working holiday in the other country for a limited time.

 If you’re an Australian aged between 18 and 30 years old, you can apply for a San Marino Working Holiday visa.
-This would allow you to live and work in San Marino for up to 12 months, and travel freely within the rest of the Schengen Area during this time for up to 90 out of every 180 days.
+This would allow you to live and work in San Marino for up to 12 months.

 However, note that this visa would only give you the right to live and work in San Marino, which is a very small country.
+It does not give you the right to work in Italy.
 So, you would really need to have a reason for wanting to live in San Marino specifically.

-You can also apply for an Italian working holiday visa which would give you more options in terms of where to live & work.
+You could also apply for an Italian working holiday visa which would give you more options in terms of where to live & work.

 Key facts about San Marino